Skip navigation

 Duo Passwordless and External Identity Providers

-If you don't plan to use Duo Passwordless with an existing external identity provider, you can skip this section and proceed to Enable Duo Passwordless.
+If you don't plan to use Duo Passwordless with an existing external identity provider, you can skip this section and proceed to Configure Duo Passwordless.

 Service provider applications (like Salesforce, Microsoft 365, etc.) remain federated with your existing identity provider.
 You do not need to change the federation configuration for those applications to point to Duo SSO instead.
 This diagram illustrates the overall authentication flow between Duo SSO and an external IdP.

-No additional IdP configuration steps necessary when Duo Single Sign-On is your identity provider for OIDC or SAML applications.
+No additional IdP configuration steps are necessary when Duo Single Sign-On is your identity provider for OIDC or SAML applications and you have Duo-hosted users.

 Create the Duo SAML Application

-Locate the entry for Generic SAML Service Provider with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
-Click Protect to the far-right to start configuring Generic SAML Service Provider.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+1. Locate the entry for Generic SAML Service Provider with the "SSO" label in the catalog.
+Click the + Add button to start configuring Generic SAML Service Provider.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.
 You'll need the information on the Generic SAML Service Provider page under Metadata later.

 Assertion Consumer Service (ACS) URL The AssertionConsumerService Location parameter from the XML file. https://Your-AD-FS-Server/adfs/ls/